francescodeciano/CV-project2/README.md

 ## Dataset

 The `RRDataset` consists of `.jpg`, `.png` and `.jpeg` extension files.
-A rule-based text to label conversion is realized to dinamically exctract the files for all six possible combinations.
+A rule-based text to label conversion is realized to dynamically extract the files for all six possible combinations.

 ### Data Augmentation Pipeline
 - Training set: resized to 256, center cropped to 224 with random horizontal flip ($ p = 0.5 $), random rotation ($ 10^∘ $) and ImageNet normalization